hanhanwu/Hanhan_Applied_DataScience/README.md

 * `readr` - read files faster, different functions supports different files
 * `tidyr` - makes the data "tidy". "gather" is similar to above "melt" in `reshape2`; "seperate", "sperate_d" could help seperate 1 column into multiple columns and vice versa, etc.
 * `lubridate` - deal witb datetime
+* [My code of R 5 packages for dealing with missing values][17]
+  * `MICE` - it assumes that the missing data are Missing at Random (MAR), which means that the probability that a value is missing depends only on observed value and can be predicted using them.
+  * `Amelia` - It assumpes that All variables in a data set have Multivariate Normal Distribution (MVN).
+It uses means and covariances to summarize data.
+  * `missForest` - It builds a random forest model for each variable.
+Then it uses the model to predict missing values in the variable with the help of observed values.
+  * `Hmisc` - It automatically recognizes the variables types and uses bootstrap sample and predictive mean matching to impute missing values. <b>You don’t need to separate or treat categorical variable</b>.
+It assumes linearity in the variables being predicted.
+  * `mi` - It allows graphical diagnostics of imputation models and convergence of imputation process.
+It uses bayesian version of regression models to handle issue of separation.
+Imputation model specification is similar to regression output in R. It automatically detects irregularities in data such as high collinearity among variables.
+Also, it adds noise to imputation process to solve the problem of additive constraints.
+  * <b>Recommend to start with missForest, Hmisc, MICE</b>, and then try others

 #### reference
 * [7 R data manipulation tools][14]
+* [My code of R 5 packages for dealing with missing values][17]
+  * [Original tutorial][18]

 [1]:https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/
 [2]:https://chrisalbon.com/machine_learning/feature_selection/anova_f-value_for_feature_selection/